jeffreyadams/atlasofliegroups-docs/_sources/tutorial/video_3B/example_SL2R.rst.txt

    Value: [ -1 ]/1
    atlas>

-So, one is the holomorphic discrete series and the other is the anti holomorphic one.
+So, one is the holomorphic discrete series and the other is the anti-holomorphic one.
 But by choosing ``x_b =1`` we get the opposite situation for the Harish Chandra parameters and holomorphic convention.